climate-analytics-lab/ClimateBench_app/README.md

         - [region](https://github.com/climate-analytics-lab/ClimateBench_app/blob/main/scores.html#L297)
         - [metric](https://github.com/climate-analytics-lab/ClimateBench_app/blob/main/scores.html#L260-L264)
 3. Paleo changes can be made by
-    a.
-Adding data to `data/paleo_data/annual_zonal_means.csv`.
+    - Adding data to `data/paleo_data/annual_zonal_means.csv`.
 You will need to recalculate the median and normalized mae columns.
 This will add your data to the two overview figures.
-    b.
-Adding data to `data/paleo_data/monthly_zonal_means.csv`.
+    - Adding data to `data/paleo_data/monthly_zonal_means.csv`.
 This will add your data to the seasonal plots.
-    c.
-Adding data to the map options.
+    - Adding data to the map options.
 You will need to create the map image first, and then add to the relevant paleo period folder `data/paleo_data/{paleo period}/{model}.png`.
 Then you will need to modify the dropdown options to include the added model.
         - [Eocene](https://github.com/climate-analytics-lab/ClimateBench_app/blob/main/paleo.html#L51-L64)
         - [Pliocene](https://github.com/climate-analytics-lab/ClimateBench_app/blob/main/paleo.html#L118-L128)
         - [Last Interglacial](https://github.com/climate-analytics-lab/ClimateBench_app/blob/main/paleo.html#L167-L184)